Providing Intimate & Personal Care

 The same principles and steps apply for providing personal and intimate care for over 18's.
 However, there are a few minor changes in process to be aware of:

-• As with young people, the Appointment Process, detailed in POR chapter 16 applies to the Designated Carer.
+- As with young people, the Joining Journey, detailed in POR chapter 16 applies to the Designated Carer.

-• The form is slightly different for someone over 18.
+- The form is slightly different for someone over 18.
 The form is called Adult Personal Care Plan and should be completed with their volunteer line manager and any other people that support them.
-The County/Area/Region (Scotland) Commissioner doesn't need to sign off the Adult Personal Care Plan.
+The County/Area/Region (Scotland) Lead Volunteer doesn't need to sign off the Adult Personal Care Plan.

-• If the volunteer has a role within a Group or an Explorer Unit, then the Group Scout Leader or the District Explorer Scout Commissioner should be aware that an Adult Personal Care Plan is in place.
+- If the volunteer has a role within a Group or an Explorer Unit, then the Group Lead Volunteer or the 14-24 Team Leader should be aware that an Adult Personal Care Plan is in place.